 In the pre-development condition, the site has been analyzed as two watershed basins (E1 and E2) based on localized topography and discharge location.
-Subcatchment E1 contains the southwesterly part of the lot, as well as part of the western adjacent lot and drains to a catch basin in the southwest.
-Subcatchment E2 contains a much smaller northeasterly part of the lot and drains to a catch basin to the north.
+Subcatchment E1 contains the southwesterly part of the lot and drains to the southwest.
+Subcatchment E2 contains a much smaller northeasterly part of the lot and drains north.
 Subcatchments E1 and E2 drain to discharge points DP1 and DP2, respectively.

-DP1 is located at a catch basin across the street from 'Statey Bar and Grill,' while DP2 is a catch basin near the north corner of the property.
-The "Deer Street Outfall Drainage Evaluation" raises concerns about the existing pipe to which both discharge points are currently connected.
+The "Deer Street Outfall Drainage Evaluation" published October 17, 2018, raises concerns about the existing pipe to which both discharge points are currently connected.
 From the report: "Based on the evaluations described above, and in detail in the following report, we have concluded additional drainage capacity is needed now and in the future at the Deer Street Outfall."
 The report estimates that the pipe nearest the site (from DMH 4980) will flow at capacity during the 10-year storm event, and several of the surrounding pipes in the drainage network will be surcharged.
-The possibility was raised that part of this flow be diverted through an additional outlet pipe through Maplewood Avenue.
-However, stormwater design that diverts drainage toward the Maplewood Avenue drainage network is not feasible at this time.
+The possibility was raised that part of this flow be diverted through an additional outlet pipe through Maplewood Ave.
+Therefore, a stormwater design that diverts drainage toward the Maplewood Ave. drainage network would be advantageous toward such an outlet pipe, by easing the peak flow off of the existing infrastructure.